Naga Cathedral: History

-Description
+Architecture and design

 The church presently has a generally cruciform plan and is Romanesque in ornamentation.
 It is a large stone construction with gabled galvanized iron sheets for roofing, the walls outside has a grey color.
 Above the crossing is a rectangular dome topped by a cupola.

 The front façade has a high arch entrance with two-level, twin pilasters flanking both sides.
 It has a gentle curvature on both front corners to create the illusion of a softened façade.
 The façade is topped by a pediment surmounted by a round cupola, with its roof supported by tiny columns.
 The pediment is flanked by two short, symmetric hexagonal belfries on both ends.
 The front façade has an overall squat look typical of Earthquake Baroque architecture.
-The front façade also holds the coats of arms of Castile and León, at the front of the entrance.
+The front façade also holds the coat of arms of Castile and León.

 Inside the cathedral are arcades to counter the effects of earthquakes that damaged the cathedral in 1820; above the nave and both left and right aisles are supported by four massive series of arches and columns.
 Each of the massive interior columns, arches, including the ceilings are decorated by trompe-l'œil paintings that were recently done.
 Both sides have stained glass windows.